AdobeDocs/experience-manager-64.pt-BR/help/forms/using/create-form-data-model-tutorial.md

  ) ENGINE=InnoDB DEFAULT CHARSET=utf8
 ```

-Use a seguinte instrução DDL para criar a tabela de **faturamentos** no banco de dados.
+Use a instrução DDL a seguir para criar a tabela **bill** no banco de dados.

 ```sql
 CREATE TABLE `bills` (